sbalnojan/iac-workshop/README.md

 3.  ./go is the way to go.

+Dependencies: You should have installed...

+- the aws CLI
+- terraform
+- ...

 ## WIP

 Three aspects aren't finished yet...
 1. I haven't gotten around to finish the TDD part yet.
 2nd. the intro to Pulumi & AWS CDK is still missing (and thus higher level constructs as well as the benefits of first grade programming languages in IaC.).